Guidance for UK businesses on rules for selling services to Italy.

 - EEA nationality requirements which could prevent you from providing services in some sectors

 The Italian e-government portal for service providers can help you to:

-- understand the regulations
+- understand local regulations

-- complete the relevant administrative procedures online
+- complete any relevant administrative procedures online

 Consider appointing an English-speaking lawyer in Italy to help you comply with specific regulations.